-- Building on this rich history, Jason Szanyi championed updates and revisions that meet the highest legal standards and are essential for humane operations. - Jasmine Snell lent expertise and wisdom from her experience as a young person directly affected by the juvenile justice system.
-She endured long meetings and multiple reviews to ensure the standards reflected what matters to youth. - Harley Consulting Group, namely Jackie Skapik and Tara Beaner, kept the team on schedule, facilitated meetings and made user training accessible online. - Sarahi Garcia Martinez from Juvenile Justice Advocates International, along with Jason Szanyi, were instrumental in revising the standards and incorporating feedback from the focus groups and primary contributors. - Doug Keillor, also with Juvenile Justice Advocates International, enhanced the assessment process with the introduction of technology.
-He and Sarahi Garcia Martinez helped develop an app that streamlines the process for reviewers, without sacrificing quality. - The state of Indiana; Calcasieu Parish, La.; Santa Cruz, Calif.; and St. Louis County, Mo., applied the revisions in an early field test.
-The leaders in those jurisdictions people charged with operating detention centers and/or working directly with youth in custody provided invaluable input. - Gail D. Mumford, a senior associate with the Foundation's Juvenile Justice Strategy Group, maintained adherence to the project's overarching vision: making the standards easier to use and more inclusive of youth and family partnerships and the wisdom of practitioners.
-She ensured those voices were part of the redesign process.
+- Building on this rich history, Jason Szanyi championed updates and revisions that are essential for humane operations. - Jasmine Snell lent expertise and wisdom from her experience as a young person directly affected by the juvenile justice system.
+She endured long meetings and multiple reviews to ensure the standards reflected what matters to youth. - Harley Consulting Group, namely Jackie Skapik and Tara Beaner, kept the team on schedule, facilitated meetings and made user training accessible online. - Sarahí García Martínez of Juvenile Justice Advocates International, along with Jason Szanyi, were instrumental in revising the standards and incorporating feedback from the focus groups and primary contributors. - Doug Keillor, also with Juvenile Justice Advocates International, enhanced the assessment process with the introduction of technology.
+He and Sarahí García Martínez developed the app that streamlines the process for reviewers, without sacrificing quality. - The state of Indiana; Calcasieu Parish, La.; Santa Cruz, Calif.; and St. Louis County, Mo., applied the revisions in an early field test.
+The leaders in those jurisdictions people charged with operating detention centers and/or working directly with youth in custody provided invaluable input. - Gail D. Mumford, a senior associate with the Annie E. Casey Foundation's Juvenile Justice Strategy Group ensured that this 2025 version of the standards maintained fidelity to the historic vision of the Foundation in creating the standards, and that facilities with a history of utilizing the previous version of the standards could engage with the 2025 version as a continuation of their facility conditions improvement work.